aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 ## Installation

-Follow this procedure for installation.
+Follow these steps to install the AWS DeepRacer Follow the Leader (FTL) launcher package.

 ### Prerequisites

-The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the Follow the Leader (FTL) sample project.
-For more details about the preinstalled set of packages and libraries on the DeepRacer, and for instructions for installing the required build systems, see [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
-The Follow the Leader (FTL) sample project requires the AWS DeepRacer application to be installed on the device, because it leverages most of the packages from the core application.
+The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the FTL sample project.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer, and about installing the required build systems, see [Getting started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
+The FTL sample project requires the AWS DeepRacer application to be installed on the device, because it leverages most of the packages from the core application.

-The following are the additional software and hardware requirements to get the Follow the Leader (FTL) sample project to work on the AWS DeepRacer device.
+The following are the additional software and hardware requirements to get the FTL sample project to work on the AWS DeepRacer device.

 1. **Download and optimize the object-detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object-detection model and copy it to the required location on the AWS DeepRacer device.